Gippsman2017/node-red-contrib-alasqlfunc/README.md

 ## node-red-contrib-alasqlfunc

 This additional  node-red `alasql` node lets you use msg.query to send in query commands like query/insert/update
+Note: This node now uses alasql-nr as its base, it has extra fixes for known alasql faults

 ## Eg: